Michael Thomashow: Education

 Thomashow earned his A.B.
 (1972) in bacteriology and his Ph.D.
 (1978) in microbiology at the University of California, Los Angeles.

 Career

 Thomashow's research interests for the past 30 years have centered on the identification and regulation of genes in higher plants that impart tolerance to biotic and abiotic stress.
-His publications have been cited more than 42,000 times (Google Scholar).
+His publications have been cited more than 42,000 times on Google Scholar alone.

 He has served as Director of the PRL (2006-2015), Founding Director of the MSU Plant Resilience Institute (2015-2017), and President of the American Society of Plant Biologists (2004).

 Thomashow is an elected member of the U.S. National Academy of Sciences and a Fellow the American Academy of Microbiology, the American Society of Plant Biologists, and the American Association for the Advancement of Science.
 He is a recipient of the Alexander von Humboldt Foundation Award and the Stephen Hales Prize of the American Society of Plant Biologists.